Convergence to Gibbs equilibrium - unveiling the mystery: Necessary definitions

 All our external forces $f_{t}$ will be gaussian stationary processes with zero mean.
 Among them there is the white noise - the generalized stationary gaussian process having covariance $C_{f}(s)=\sigma^{2}\delta(s)$, it is sometimes called process with independent values (without memory).
 All other stationary gaussian processes, which we consider here, are processes with memory.
 We will assume that they have continuous trajectories and integrable (short memory) covariance

 Then the solution of (\ref{main_matrix_form}) with arbitrary initial vector $\psi(0)$ is unique and is equal to (for the white noise case see for example \cite{Ventsel}, section 12.4)

 Our goal is to show that even weak memory, in the generic situation, prevents the limiting invariant measure (which always exists and unique) from being Gibbs.
-To formulate closed results we assume more: $C_{f}$ belongs to the Schwartz space $S=S(R)$.
+To formulate more readable results we assume more: $C_{f}$ belongs to the Schwartz space $S=S(R)$.
 Then also the spectral density

 belongs to the space $S$.

 We shall say that some property (for given $V$) holds for almost all $C_{f}$ from the space $S$ if the set $S^{(+)}\subset S$ where this property holds is open and everywhere dense in $S$.